Screen memory

 A screen memory is a distorted memory, generally of a visual rather than verbal nature, deriving from childhood.
 The term was coined by Sigmund Freud, and the concept was the subject of his 1899 paper "Screen Memories".
+In this paper, Freud reported his own memory, but, because it "featured Freud's secret preoccupation as a youth with masturbatory fantasies of deflowering a virgin, he disguised his analysis.
+By means of an imaginary dialogue, he gave his readers to believe it concerned someone other than himself — in fact one of his patients.
+It was Siegfried Bernfeld who exposed the secret autobiographical nature of this paper in an essay published after Freud's death."